julicheruse/music-app/README.md

 Create a .env file in the /api directory of the project.

-Open [https://developer.spotify.com/dashboard/login](Spotify Api Dashboard) Create an app and copy the client ID and client Secret to the file you created.
+Open [Spotify API Dashboard](https://developer.spotify.com/dashboard/login) Create an app and copy the client ID and client Secret to the file you created.
 It should look like this:

 ```